marchof/java-almanac/site/content/features/recordpatterns.md

 ---
-title: Record Patterns (JEP 405)
+title: Record Patterns (JEP 440)
-copyright: Cay S. Horstmann 2022.
+copyright: Cay S. Horstmann 2022-2023.
 All rights reserved.
-jep: 405
+jep: 440
-jdkversion: 19
+jdkversion: 21
 ---

-Record patterns,  a preview feature of Java 19, let you “deconstruct” record values, binding each component to a variable.
+Record patterns, previewed in JEP 405 and JEP 432, and finalized in JEP 440, let you “deconstruct” record values, binding components to variables.
 Record patterns work with instanceof and switch pattern matching.
 Guards are supported.
 They are particularly compelling with nested deconstruction and sealed record hierarchies.

 ## Deconstructing a Record

-Java 19 has one public `record`:
+Java 19 introduced this public `record`:

 ```
 public record UnixDomainPrincipal(UserPrincipal user, GroupPrincipal group)